top of page

 As it turns out, I was a better mother before I became a mother!

-When I find that one, two, or all three of my trauma kids are still telling lies, still stealing food, still cheating in math, still getting suspended from school, or whatever else is the flavor of the day, I look inward for where I failed in my mothering.
-I ask my husband, sometimes getting angry (I asked Mr. Hubby to proofread this post and he suggested I replace the word “sometimes” with “often.”) when he tells me I shouldn’t take responsibility for their poor choices.
+When they were still small and I found that one, two, or all three trauma kids were continuing to tell lies, steal food, cheat in school, get suspended, or whatever else was the flavor of the day, I looked inward for evidence of where I failed in my mothering.
+I'd ask my husband, sometimes getting angry (I asked Mr. Hubby to proofread this post, and he suggested I replace the word “sometimes” with “often.”) when he told me I shouldn’t take responsibility for their choices.

-Whenever possible, I connect with a group of adoptive moms, who are struggling with the choices and actions of their trauma kids, someone eventually says, “Remember, it’s not personal.”
+Whenever possible, I connected with a group of adoptive moms, who were struggling with the choices and actions of their trauma kids; someone would inevitably say, “Remember, it’s not personal.”
 It’s a great phrase to use when we wish to reassure one another around the circle.
-The reminder usually helps me go back home with a new resolve to keep a level head.
+The reminder usually helped me go back home with a new resolve to keep a level head.

 BUT!!!

-….When one of my frustrated teens screams, “I’m going to call the police and tell them you are abusing me!”
-Because someone who doesn’t understand our family dynamic planted seeds of doubt in her mind…
+….When one of my frustrated teens screamed, “I’m going to call the police and tell them you are abusing me!”
+Because someone who doesn’t understand our family dynamic planted seeds of doubt…

-…When my littlest miss sits, peacefully on the floor in her room and uses scissors to shred the stuffed toy I just gave her…
+…When my littlest miss sat peacefully on the floor in her room and used scissors to shred the stuffed toy I just gave her…

 That, my fellow champions, is PERSONAL.

-The pain we experience as mothers, who do their very best (most days) to pour truth, love, confidence, and security into the hearts and lives of our tormented kids, crushes our hearts leaving us bruised and bleeding from the rejection.
-Just a few days ago, I hid in my bedroom surrendering into the pillow deep sobs that took my breath away.
-I cried out to God, “I’m so sorry for screwing these kids up!
+The pain we have experienced as mothers, who do our very best (most days) to pour truth, love, confidence, and security into the hearts and lives of our heartbroken kids, crushes our hearts, leaving us bruised and bleeding from the rejection.
+More than once, I hid in my bedroom, surrendering to the pillow, deep sobs that took my breath away.
+I would cry out to God, “I’m so sorry for messing up these kids!
 I have failed You so epically in parenting them.
 They need a more stable mother.
 I just can’t do it!”

-Typically, through the fog of those dark moments, when the Lord knows I'm ready to listen, I will have a reassuring sense from the God who is also our Father, that he already knew about each mishap and still invited me to be their mother.
-On this particular day, the God who never fails to teach us exactly what we need, exactly when we need it, showed me so much in one very simple phrase.
+Typically, through the fog of those dark moments, when the Lord knows I'm ready to listen, I will have a reassuring sense from the God who is also our Father that he already knew and still invited me to be their mother.
+On one particularly disheartening day, the God who never fails to teach us exactly what we need, exactly when we need it, showed me so much in one very simple phrase.

 I heard a whisper in my heart that said: